 Amniocentesis is a diagnostic procedure that is used before birth to look for genetic problems and birth defects in the developing fetus.
 During the procedure, your doctor removes a small amount of amniotic fluid from the uterus using a long needle.
-In addition to protecting and surrounding the baby while in the womb, amniotic fluid also promotes the development of your baby\’s lungs, digestive system, muscles and bones.
+In addition to protecting and surrounding the baby while in the womb, amniotic fluid also promotes the development of your baby\’s lungs, digestive system, muscles, and bones.
 It also contains chemicals that the baby produces and fetal cells.

 The test is usually performed during the second trimester, typically between 15 and 20 weeks of pregnancy.
-Your doctor may also choose to perform an amniocentesis during your third trimester to check for possible infections in the uterus or to ensure that your baby\’s lungs have developed sufficiently for an early birth.
+Your doctor may also choose to perform an amniocentesis during your third trimester to check for possible infections in the uterus or to ensure that your baby\’s lungs have developed sufficiently for early birth.
 Not all expectant mothers require an amniocentesis, and because there is some risk with the procedure, doctors only prescribe them if there is a sufficient reason.

 How is the test performed?